-In partnership with other councils in Leicestershire, Oadby and Wigston has produced a guide for developers of potentially contaminated sites.
+In partnership with other councils in Leicestershire, Oadby and Wigston has produced the following document

 Any sites that are considered to be contaminated by the council or the Environment Agency must be kept on a public register.
 Our public register does not contain any entries, at present, as there are no properties determined in this way in Oadby and Wigston.

 There may be times when you require information in relation to an appraisal of land or seek information in relation to a desk study.
 These questions usually relate to known pollution incidents, land uses, landfills, landfill gas migration and leachates.
-The Council charges for such information and charges at the rate of £46/hour for a desk investigation and £61.15 per letter
+The Council charges for such information and charges at the rate of £62.94/hour for a desk investigation and £70.28 per letter

 More information can be found by looking at the following websites:

 Last updated: Thursday, 30 June 2022 10:52 am